mattclifford1/training/Transport/readme.md

 We can compare these models against the empirical data sets using e.g. the F1 score.

 What model is best? (look at slide for full reasons?) parameter free vs black-box.

+## Week 4
+* try question 12 on the worksheet.
+* Q 14 extension, but is hard.
+Optimisation always constrained to x_{i} >= 0 and sum of all x_{i} = d.

+User Equilibrium
+  - model for real life decision
+  - users take the lowest cost path for themselves
+  - Transferred to optimisation problem using Beckman's formula

+System Optimal
+  - Best cost for all users as a total
+  - Theoretical